canjs/canjs/docs/can-guides/experiment/atm/atm.md

 <img src="../../docs/can-guides/experiment/atm/1-pages-template/state-diagram.png">

-We'll build out these pages once we build the `Card` and `Transaction` sub-models that will make building the ATM view model easier.
+We’ll build out these pages once we build the `Card` and `Transaction` sub-models that will make building the ATM view model easier.

 ## Card tests